 The Holiday Season is one of our favorite times of year at Disneyland Resort!
 Decorations abound, special entertainment is throughout the park, there’s several ride layovers and plenty of food to try.
 We’ve already covered Disneyland at Christmas so today we’ll move on to it’s next door neighbor, California Adventure.
 In this post, we’ll cover all of DCA’s Christmas offerings, giving a brief summary of each!

-As I mentioned, we’ve already covered Disneyland at Christmas and will cover Disney Merriest Nights in a few weeks.
+As I mentioned, we’ve already covered Disneyland at Christmas.
 There are some decorations and events in Downtown Disney.
 If you’re interested in a guide about those areas then please let us know in the comments below.
 This post will solely focus on Disney California Adventure and it’s offerings!

-In 2022, the holiday season began on November 11th and will run until January 8th of 2023.
-World of Color – Season of Light has returned, which is great news!
+In 2023, the holiday season began on November 10th and will run until January 7th of 2024.

 The Christmas season is one of the best times to visit Disney Parks and Disney California Adventure is no exception to that.
 DCA has an event called Festival of Holidays that includes special entertainment and food.
 On top of that there are ride overlays and character meet & greets.
 None of that would feel that festive though without decorations, which is where we’ll start the guide!